Sojitz Corporation

 • C.Circular Economy Business

 In light of global decarbonization and resource conservation trends, we will expand our circular economy businesses, including those promoting reuse and recycling.
-As specific initiatives to date, we have invested in TES-AMM JAPAN K.K., an IT Asset Disposition company; PET Refine Technology, Co., Ltd., which promotes chemical recycling of PET (polyethylene terephthalate); and Recotech Co., Ltd., developer of a circular renewables platform.
+As specific initiatives to date, we have invested in TES-AMM JAPAN K.K., an IT Asset Disposition company; eCycle Solutions Inc., Canada’s largest recycler of household appliances and electronic devices; and PET Refine Technology, Co., Ltd., which promotes chemical recycling of PET (polyethylene terephthalate).
 In the area of the circular economy, including metal recycling and recycling of plastic and other waste, we will build businesses with a sense of scale and promote efforts to realize a recycling-oriented society.

 In-Office Activities